workOnCarrier/Playfield/md/3_concurrent_lru_cache.md

 ### Summary
 **Score**: 9/10
 You did an excellent job, getting 9 out of 10 questions correct!
 Your understanding of LRU cache design, thread-safety mechanisms, and their trade-offs is strong.
 The only misstep was on question 8, where the key insight is that get operations in an LRU cache modify the recency order, requiring an exclusive lock even with a read-write lock.
 This is a subtle but important detail in concurrent LRU cache design.

-If you’d like further clarification on question 8 or any other topic, or if you want additional practice questions, let me know!